junxit/us-congress-code/title-25/chapter-14/sec-565f.md

 section: 565f
 ---

 # § 565f.
-Taxes
+Omitted

-None of the funds distributed pursuant to this subchapter shall be subject to Federal or State income tax.
+## Notes

-## Source credit
+### Codification

-(Pub.
+Section, Pub.
 L. 89–224, § 7, Oct 1, 1965, 79 Stat.
-898.)
+898, which exempted funds distributed pursuant to this subchapter from Federal and State income taxes, was omitted from the Code as being of special and not general application.